theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - Language - the logon language for the SAP system, e.g., EN for English or DE for German.

 ### Authentication
-The following authentication modes are supported:
+The following authentication methods are supported:
 -  Plain - SAP username and password (system or dialogue user)
 - [SNC (Secure Network Communication)](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc) with username and password
 - [SNC with SSO](../advanced-techniques/sap-single-sign-on) (Single Sign On)

 ![XU-Authentication](/img/content/xu/sap-details-authentication.png){:class="img-responsive"}<br>
-You can additionally use [SAP Log On Ticket](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket) for authentication (available only for some connectors, e.g., ERPConnect, ERPConnect Services and Xtract Universal).
+You can additionally use [SAP Log On Ticket](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket) for authentication (available only for several connectors, e.g., ERPConnect, ERPConnect Services and Xtract Universal).

 {: .box-note }
 **Note:** when marking the checkbox **Require SAP credentials to be explicitly supplied for execution** the SAP credentials are not cached.
-This option is only available using *Plain* or *SNC* authentication method and running an extraction in browser.
+This option is only active using *Plain* or *SNC* authentication method and running an extraction in browser.
 During an extraction a window pops-up and the user is required to enter SAP credentials for every extraction.

 ### Miscellaneous
-Select a library and optionally define a trace directory.
+Select a library and optionally define a trace directory for debug logging.

 #### RFC libraries
 The RFC API (Remote Function Call) allows to establish an RFC connection to an SAP system from an external system that communicates as Client or Server with the SAP system.